johnmutuma5/Notes/Django/Django.md

 ## Django `Apps`
 Django works with the concept of `apps`. `apps` organize related endpoints together.
-For instance, in a blogs related project, an `app` could be a module organizing all `posts` related endpoints.
+For instance, in a blogs related project, an `app` could be a package organizing all `posts` related endpoints.

 ### Our first an app
 We will create an `app` called "posts" in our project.